Now taking consultations for surgery in 2026

 Types of Breast Implants

-When considering breast augmentation or combining a breast lift with implants, understanding the different types of breast implants is essential for achieving your desired breast appearance.
-Breast implants are medical devices designed to increase breast size and fullness, and they come in several varieties to suit individual needs and preferences.
+When considering breast augmentation, or a breast lift combined with implants, it is important to understand the different types of breast implants.
+Breast implants are medical devices intended to increase breast size and fullness, and they are available in a range of options to suit individual needs and preferences.

 Silicone Implants